Prince Louis christening confirmed: Kate Middleton and Prince William confirm details including date

 Prince Louis will be christened by The Archbishop of Canterbury, the Most Reverend Justin Welby. pic.twitter.com/aBGNYTMRri

-Prince Louis has been tucked safely out of the limelight since, and wasn't present for Prince Harry and Meghan Markle's wedding or The Queen's Trooping the Colour ceremony.
+Prince Louis has been tucked safely out of the limelight since he was born on April 23, and wasn't present for Prince Harry and Meghan Markle's wedding or the Queen's Trooping the Colour ceremony.

 Here's everything you need to know ahead of Prince Louis' christening next month.